celery/celery/docs/getting-started/next-steps.rst

 tasks from.
-The worker can be told to consume from several queues at once, and this is used to route messages to specific workers as a means for Quality of Service, separation of concerns, and emulating priorities, all described in the :ref:`Routing Guide
+The worker can be told to consume from several queues at once, and this is used to route messages to specific workers as a means for Quality of Service, separation of concerns, and prioritization, all described in the :ref:`Routing Guide
 <guide-routing>`.

 You can get a complete list of command-line arguments